matkuki/ExCo/README.md

 $ pip install qscintilla2
 ```

-  Otherwise you can install PyQt4 and QScintilla2 (you'll also need the SIP library) from source from their official [website](https://www.riverbankcomputing.com/software/pyqt/download).
+  Otherwise you can install PyQt4/PyQt5 and QScintilla2 (you'll also need the SIP library) from source from their official [website](https://www.riverbankcomputing.com/software/pyqt/download).
 Download the source code and follow the instructions in the readme/install files.
-You'll also need the [Qt4 C++ source code](https://wiki.qt.io/Get_the_Source#Qt_4.x).
+You'll also need the [Qt C++ source code](https://wiki.qt.io/Get_the_Source#Qt_4.x).
 - __Mac OS__:<br>
   Try using Anaconda Python 3 and it's package manager to install all dependencies.
 Here is the more [information](https://github.com/matkuki/ExCo/issues/1).<br>
   I don't know much about Mac's, but you can try using the default Mac package manager to find the PyQt4 and QScintilla2